Bird Supplies

 How do you keep a bird cage clean?

-In addition to cleaning food and water bowls, routinely wipe cages down with a bird safe disinfectant, such as Pet Focus.
+In addition to cleaning perches and food and water bowls, routinely wipe cages down with a bird safe disinfectant, such as a 50 / 50 mix of hydrogen peroxide and water,

-Bleach is extremely toxic when inhaled so it is best avoided if at all possible.
-You can use A & E makes a good cage cleaner that can dissolve stubborn poop and food stains, however, it does not disinfect.
+Avoid bleach.
+It is extremely toxic when inhaled and it is caustic and can damage your cage.
+You can use A & E makes a good cage cleaner that dissolves stubborn poop and food stains, however, it does not disinfect.

-If your bird’s immune system is compromised due to stress or poor diet, the outcome could be disastrous.
-Save yourself a lot of heart ache by making cleaning a part of your daily bird care plan.
+If your bird’s immune system is compromised due to stress, bacteria, fungus, or poor diet, the outcome could be disastrous.
+Save yourself a lot of heart ache by making cleaning a part of your routine bird care plan.

 Can I give my bird a bath?

-Regular baths rinse dust and dirt from your bird’s feathers, skin and even its sinuses.
+Regular baths rinse dust and dirt from your bird’s feathers, skin and even from its sinuses.
 Baths moisturize skin, too.
-Bathing options include misting, bathing in a bowl, or even on a shower perch.
+Bathing options include misting, bathing in a bowl, or using a shower perch to bring your bird in the shower.
+Wild birds bathe almost daily, but we need to make bathing a fun experience for our pets.

 How do I keep my parrot safe?